-Aetna considers intensity modulated radiation therapy (IMRT) medically necessary for radiosensitive tumors where critical structures can not be adequately protected with standard 3-dimensional (3D) conformal radiotherapy.
+Aetna considers intensity modulated radiation therapy (IMRT) medically necessary where critical structures cannot be adequately protected with standard 3-dimensional (3D) conformal radiotherapy.

 Note: For purposes of this policy, critical structures can not be adequately protected with standard three-dimensional (3D) conformal radiotherapy if IMRT would decrease the probability of grade 2 or grade 3 radiation toxicity, as compared to conventional 3D conformal radiation therapy, in greater than 15 % of irradiated similar cases.